hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 skywalking-skywalking-helm-ui    LoadBalancer   172.20.205.170   a2dea6e89216444e28ed29ef48c0b0fa-951983485.us-east-2.elb.amazonaws.com   80:31740/TCP                      38d
 ```

-The Apache SkyWalking UI can be (publicly) accessible using the assigned URL http://a2dea6e89216444e28ed29ef48c0b0fa-951983485.us-east-2.elb.amazonaws.com/.
+The Apache SkyWalking UI can be made (publicly) accessible using the assigned URL http://a2dea6e89216444e28ed29ef48c0b0fa-951983485.us-east-2.elb.amazonaws.com/.
 The Apache SkyWalking OAP server ELB host name with its port *11800*,  **afd4a163a65c74af5ad732fcf86b7dff-261027448.us-east-2.elb.amazonaws.com:11800**, will be used in the following configuration to send the application metrics.

 ### Install *Istio* service mesh